GSA/Section508.gov/_pages/manage/annual-assessment/2025-report/2025-reading-view.md

 ---
 layout: page
 sidenav: false
-type: report2025
+type: acquisition
-title: "FY 2025 Section 508 Assessment Report&mdash;Reading View"
+title: FY 2025 Section 508 Assessment Report&mdash;Reading View
 permalink: manage/section-508-assessment/2025/reading/
 description: The FY 2025 Governmentwide Section 508 Assessment, prepared and submitted by the General Services Administration to Congress in coordination with OMB and the U.S. Access Board, presents federal ICT accessibility findings, highlights agency implementation and conformance, and outlines strategic opportunities to enhance digital accessibility and IT modernization.
 The report is presented here in a single-page format for ease of reading and printing.
-topic: "Law"
-sub-topic: "Annual Assessment"
+disclaimer: true
 audience:
-- "Section 508 Program Managers"
+- Agency Heads
-- "Agency Heads"
+- Federal Employees
-- "Members of the Public"
+- Members of the Public
-- "Policy and Law Makers"
+- Policy and Law Makers
+- Section 508 Program Managers
+topic:
+- Law
+subtopic:
-- "Federal Employees"
+- Annual Assessment
-resource-type: "White Paper"
+resource-type:
+- White Paper
-format: "HTML"
+format: HTML
 created: 2026-03-02
-updated:
+updated: 2026-07-10
 exclude-changelog: true
 ---

 <style>
 @media print {
   /* Hide just this page's heading and subtitle */